Skip to Main Content Health Care Professionals Haldimand-Norfolk Health Unit Search

 Monitor Body Temperature

-• Infants lose body heat more easily than adults and are unable to make enough heat by shivering, so DO NOT leave infants alone in a cold room.
+• Infants lose body heat more easily than adults and cannot make enough heat by shivering, so DO NOT leave infants alone in a cold room.

-• The elderly produce less body heat due to their slower metabolism and lower physical activity levels and therefore should monitor their body temperature and/or be checked on regularly.
+• The elderly produce less body heat due to their slower metabolism and lower physical activity levels.
+Therefore, they should monitor their body temperature and/or be checked on regularly.

-• Persons who are often outdoors (e.g. outdoor workers, athletes) during cold weather should acclimatize their bodies to the temperature.
+• During cold weather, people who spend time outdoors (e.g., outdoor workers and athletes) should acclimate their bodies to the temperature.

-• Dehydration can occur through the skin and lungs as a result of dryness in the air.
-Persons exposed to the cold should drink plenty of fluids to avoid decreased blood flow.
+• Dry air can dehydrate the skin and lungs.
+People exposed to the cold should drink plenty of fluids to avoid decreased blood flow.

 Pace Yourself